mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 ![](img/view-log.png)

-The logs are displayed the last 100.
+In this view the last 100 logs are shown.
-In the logs it is now possible to perform the following operations:
+Morover it is now possible to perform the following operations:

 * download of all logs
 * filtering of visible logs